gbraux/CMS-Outlook-Addin/README.md

 ## EWS Impersonation

-The addin (through server-side PHP Scripts) have to make calls to EWS (Echanges Web Services) for advanced features (ie. set OBTP / UCCapabilites property to the calendar item).
+The add-in (through server-side PHP Scripts) have to make calls to EWS (Echanges Web Services) for advanced features (ie. set OBTP / UCCapabilites property to the calendar item).
 Impersonnation is used so the script (through EWS) can get access to the current mailbox of the user making the request.
 As such, a super user (with impersonnation enabled) needs to be used to make the EWS calls.

 # Install

 1. Copy all files to a HTTPS + PHP enabled Web Server (note : Outlook seems to check for SSL certificate, so ensure that your web server certificate is trusted by the clients)
 2. Edit Config.php file with necessary informations
-3. Configure the addin XML manifest (CMS_Addin_Manifest.xml) with the right HTTP paths of your web server
+3. Configure the addin XML manifest (CMS_Addin_Manifest.xml) with the right HTTPS domain/paths of your web server
 4. Upload the addin XML manifest to your exchange server addins repository.
-For testing, addins can be configured at user/mailbox level from he Heavy Client (Outlook > Account Infomation > Manage Add-Ins) or from Outlook Web Access (Gear icon > Manage Apps).
-User may need specific Exchange permission to be able to install add-ins himself.
+For testing, addins can be configured at user/mailbox level from the Heavy Client (Outlook > Account Infomation > Manage Add-Ins) or from Outlook Web Access (Gear icon > Manage Apps).
+Users may need specific Exchange permission to be able to install add-ins themselves.